AVG PC TuneUp

-AVG TuneUp, previously called AVG PC Tuneup, and TuneUp Utilities, is a utility software suite for Microsoft Windows designed to help manage, maintain, optimize, configure, and troubleshoot a computer system.
+AVG TuneUp, previously called AVG PC Tuneup, and TuneUp Utilities, is a utility software suite for Microsoft Windows and Macintosh computers, designed to help manage, maintain, optimize, configure, and troubleshoot a computer system.
 It was produced and developed by TuneUp Software GmbH.
 TuneUp Software was headquartered in Darmstadt, Germany, and co-founded by Tibor Schiemann and Christoph Laumann in 1997.
 In 2011, AVG Technologies acquired TuneUp Software.
-AVG was then acquired by Avast in 2016 and became a part of larger company Gen Digital in 2022.
+AVG was then acquired by Avast in 2016 and became part of Gen Digital in 2022.

-As of 2018, eighteen major versions of TuneUp Utilities have been released.
+As of 2025, at least 24 major versions of TuneUp Utilities have been released.
 TuneUp Utilities has attained generally positive reviews, although multiple reviewers did not approve of its price for value.

 Features

-AVG PC TuneUp has features for PC maintenance, optimization, updates, to free up hard-drive space, and to uninstall unwanted applications.
+AVG TuneUp has features for computer (PC and Mac) maintenance, optimization, updates, to free up hard-drive space, and to uninstall unwanted applications.
 The "Automatic Maintenance" tool removes tracking cookies, cache files, old files from removed applications, and fixes issues with the Windows registry.
-PC TuneUp's "Sleep Mode" puts background processes to sleep until needed to reduce their burden on the computer's resources.
-PC TuneUp also has an uninstaller to remove unwanted programs like bloatware and a software updater that installs the most recent patches or updates.
+TuneUp's "Sleep Mode" puts background processes to sleep until needed to reduce their burden on the computer's resources.
+TuneUp also has an uninstaller to remove unwanted programs like bloatware and a software updater that installs the most recent patches or updates.
 The Disk Cleaner and Browser Cleaner tools remove installer files, temporary system files, browser caches, and other files.